Is Wealthfront Legit?

 - 19,000 in-network ATMs

-- Two out-of-network ATM fees reimbursed per month (up to $5 per event)
+- Two out-of-network ATM fees reimbursed per month (maximum of $5 per event)

 - Free wire transfers